 This well-known maker of blacksmithing machinery was founded 1875 by 17 year old Henry Keiper to manufacture the rotary forge blower he had invented.
-They started manufacturing drill presses in the early 1900s; the first models were hand-powered post drills.
+They started manufacturing drill presses by 1889; the first models were hand-powered post drills.

 The firm relocated to Roselle, IL in 1969, after a change in ownership.
 They ceased operations in 1986, but reopened the following year as Champion Fan Corporation of South Elgin, IL.
 They no longer make drills.